SaraSaraC/Lab_experience_1_LYSO_group_2/Readme.md

 - FILE NAME: Na2_1.dst

-Calibrazione con sorgente Na22
+Calibration with Na22 source
-LYSO deve vedere 1200 keV
+LYSO should see 1200 keV
-La sorgente sta tra i due NaI
+The source is between the two NaI

 | Channel  |  Y scale  | Trigger   |  Threshold |